Alohomora-team/VoiceAuthentication/README.md

 >***threshold***: the threshold value.
 Values less than or equal values will be cut off.
 The default value was defined at [1] (see the references).

 >***returns***: the param "data" without silence parts.

+# References

+[1] - Muhammad Asadullah & Shibli Nisar, "A SILENCE REMOVAL AND ENDPOINT DETECTION APPROACH FOR SPEECH PROCESSING", National University of Computer and Emerging Sciences, Peshawar